 Rob Miller (Bruce Levey) move to accept the amendment.
+Vote on amendment.
 Amendment carries unanimously.

+Vote on amended resolution.
 Amended Resolution #20 carries

 - Dan Eichinger pulled the ticket for the 450 Bushmaster and consolation prizes.
-Logan Schultz is winner. - Voting is open at 5:30 PM in Conference Room D - The meeting will stand in recess until 8:30 AM
+Logan Schultz is winner. - Voting is open at 5:30 PM in Conference Room D

+• The meeting will stand in recess until 8:30 AM